-For Projects not screened out under Section 3.1.1 the Notice of Completion will be directly issued to all Indigenous communities, agencies and other parties who expressed interest when the Notice of Project or Notice of Commencement was issued and to those who participated in the consultation process.
-For all other categories of projects, the Notice of Completion will also be issued to the distribution list created for the Notice of Commencement.
-Note that the deadline for comments and/or requesting a Section 16 Order is 30 days unless otherwise extended by the proponent.
+For Projects subject to the full Class EA process, the Notice of Completion will be directly issued to all Indigenous communities, agencies and other parties who expressed interest when the Notice of Commencement was issued and to those who participated in the consultation process.
+The Notice of Completion will also be issued to the distribution list created for the Notice of Commencement.
+Note that the period of time for comments is 30 days unless otherwise extended by the proponent.

 The Notice of Completion must include:

-- The information required for the Notice of Project or Notice of Commencement; - The conclusions of the ER; - Information regarding how the ER may be accessed and reviewed; - Deadline for comment (30 days); - State the date of the beginning and end of the comment period; - A stipulation that concerns should be addressed with the proponent, and if the issue should remain unresolved, that a written request can be made to the Minister of the Environment, Conservation and Parks (or delegate) for a Section 16 Order; - The address of the Minister of the Environment, Conservation and Parks (or delegate); and - The last date when Section 16 Order requests will be received.
+- The information required for the Notice of Commencement; - The conclusions of the ER; - Information regarding how the ER may be accessed and reviewed; - State the date of the beginning and end of the comment period; - A stipulation that concerns should be addressed with the proponent, and if the issue should remain unresolved, that a written request can be made to the Minister of the Environment, Conservation and Parks (or delegate) for a Section 16 Order; and

+The address of the Minister of the Environment, Conservation and Parks (or delegate).
 Proponents will consider comments received and any outstanding issues that may require further consultation.
 Further consultation is at the discretion of the proponent at this stage of the process.
 Input and advice received during the comment period will be discussed in the Conclusion of EA component of the Statement of Completion.
-A party requesting a Section 16 Order must make such a request within 30 days of the issuance of the Notice of Completion.
 Section 8.6 provides detail on the process involved in a Section 16 Order request.